-MariaDB is an Open Source database Server & It is 100 % compatible with MySQL, drop-in replacement to MySQL database server.
+MariaDB is an Open Source database Server and It is 100 % compatible with MySQL and consider as drop-in replacement to MySQL database server.

 In 2008, MySQL was acquired by Sun Microsystems, which was in turn acquired by Oracle Corporation in 2010.
 While the initial acquisition by Sun was hailed by many in the MySQL community as exactly what the project needed, that sentiment did not last, and the subsequent acquisition by Oracle was unfortunately met with far lower expectations.
 Many of MySQL’s developers left Sun and Oracle to work on new projects .
 Among them was Michael ‘Monty’ Widenius, creator of MySQL and one of the project’s longtime technical lead.
 Monty and his team created a fork (offshoot) of the MySQL code base and named his new DBMS MariaDB

 In this post, we will cover how to install latest and stable version of MariaDB in Ubuntu 20.04 LTS system.